ECSE-428-Group-5-W-2023/OnCampus/README.md

 `docker-compose up --build`

-You can also run them locally (better speed and more control)
+You can also run them locally (better speed and more control, use this if <8GB of RAM)

 in ./backend